nshaibu/event_pipeline/docs/source/usage/events.rst

 Events
 ======

-This section covers how to create and work with events in the Event Pipeline framework.
+This section covers how to create and work with events in the Nexus framework.

 Defining Events
 -------------